grnet/kamaki/docs/library/ssl.rst

 are system-ignorant (i.e., installed through pypi, cloned from a GitHub repository or installed from source code).

-If a kamaki package is system-aware, the typical CA certifications path for the system is set automatically when a kamaki client is initialized.
+If a kamaki package is system-aware, the system CA certifications path is set automatically when a kamaki client is initialized.
+Otherwise, the caller has to

-If the copy is system-ignorant, the caller has to `provide a CA certificates path <#set-ca-certificates-path>`_.
+`provide a CA certificates path <#set-ca-certificates-path>`_.

 To check if kamaki is equipped with a default path: